One-Shot Coordination of First and Last Mode Transportation: Simulations

 \subsubsection{Equivalence of Feed-Out and Feed-In Supply Optimization}

-We use the directed graph in Figure \ref{fig:20_node} and Assumptions \ref{A:3}-\ref{A:5} to generate a feed-out problem for the feed-in supply optimization problem.
+We use the directed graph in Figure~\ref{fig:23_node} and the construction in Steps~\ref{C:supply-H}-\ref{C:reverse-demand} to generate a feed-out problem from the feed-in supply optimization problem.
 Using route set $\Rtl$, we generate the optimal profits for the same instances of total supply as before and compared it with the maximum profits for the feed-in supply optimization.
 The absolute error is in the range of $10^{-4}$ while the maximum relative error is $5.66\times10^{-6}$, which is within numerical tolerance given the solver precision is $10^{-8}$ and the number of variables are 12695.
 This verifies the equivalence of the two problems.